-The goal of the Environmental Action Committee in sponsoring the festival is to help you learn and appreciate as much as possible the abundant birds, wildlife, native wildflowers and natural history of the Point Reyes area.
-Our region has one of the highest bird species counts in the United States, thanks to our mild weather, diverse habitats, and the excellent work by conservationists and local, state and federal agencies have done to protect the West Marin environment.
+The goal of the Environmental Action Committee in hosting the festival is to help you learn and appreciate as much as possible the abundant birds, wildlife, native wildflowers and natural history of West Marin.
+Our region has one of the highest bird species counts in the United States, thanks to our mild weather, diverse habitats, the Pacific Flyway, and the excellent work by conservationists and local, state and federal agencies have done to protect the West Marin environment.

-All participants need to "check-in" at the registration desk in downtown Point Reyes Station at the festival headquarters.
-Participants should arrive 10-15 minutes before their scheduled event carpool or event start time (if event starting at Festival headquarters).
+All participants need to check-in at the registration table at the Dance Palace Community and Cultural Center, aka festival headquarters in downtown Point Reyes Station.
+Participants should arrive 10-15 minutes before their scheduled event carpool or with enough time to meet at their scheduled meeting location.

 - You will need to complete a liability waiver (one waiver for the entire festival).